henribredt/KlarLog/README.md

 }
 ```
 > [!TIP]
-> LogDestinations determines where logs are sent.
+> The LogDestination instances determine where logs are sent.
 Whether to the system console, a local files, remote servers, or other custom outputs.

 #### 3. Create Your Logger
 ```swift